yii2tech/ar-variation/README.md

 }
 ```

+Note that variation models should be populated with data from request manually, but they will be validated and saved
+automatically - you don't need to do this manually.
+Automatic processing of variation models will be performed only, if
+they have been fetched before owner validation or saving triggered.
+Thus it will not affect pure owner validation or saving.

-The main view file can be following:
+The form view file can be following:

 ```php
 <?php